 - Urgency and prioritization – When your first line of support is local, they can better understand which issues are urgent and need to be given priority.
 For example, if we know there are several frustrated truck drivers in the drivers’ lounge waiting for their paperwork, we know that it might be smart to fix the Bill of Lading printer before looking at why cycle counts are not generating for the third shift operators.

 In the middle of our pyramid is what we call the Level 2 support or centralized help desk.
 We believe Level 2 exists primarily to support Level 1.
 However, Level 2 support could also cover for Level 1 in the event Level 1 is unavailable (sick, vacation, etc.).
-In our experience with the kinds of applications we implement and support, Level 2 support is typically an IT role where the people staffing this help desk have full access to the application and database and a solid grasp of the technologies that are in play.
+In our experience with the kinds of software applications we implement and support, Level 2 support is typically an IT role where the people staffing this help desk have full access to the application and database and a solid grasp of the technologies that are in play.
 Level 2 support may require experts in server and database administration, in addition to application experts.
 Often we will place an Open Sky employee at our client’s Level 2 help desk for some time to help train their staff on how to perform the functions needed to be an effective help desk, versus being just a trouble ticket dispatch agent.
 Open Sky Group provides a Level 2 help desk – contact us today to learn more about how we can help you support your WMS.